frankcbarton/Google-CSSI/README.md

-Welcome to CSSI-Online
+Welcome to Spaceballs Game
 ======================

-This is the base template which already includes the `p5.js` library, the `p5.collide2d.js` library, and a connected `script.js`.

-Remember that if you need the collide library in your project, be sure to uncomment it in the `index.html`.
+check out the Index.html file to play